revenate/actionate/README.md

 unexpected issues.
 If you encounter problems, try logging in with a [classic Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) via the
 `Login in with Token` option.
 The token requires repo scope.
 We are working on a way to automatically detect this situation and inform users when a PAT is required.

-### View Workflow Runs

-With Actionate, you can easily view both current and past workflow runs, directly within your JetBrains IDE.
-Whether you’re monitoring the progress of a new run or reviewing historical executions, Actionate provides a streamlined way to access all relevant information.

-- __Current and Past Workflow Runs:__ View the status, jobs, steps, logs, annotations, and artifacts of both ongoing and completed workflows.

-- __Automatic Discovery:__ New workflow runs are automatically discovered and shown in the IDE without requiring you to manually refresh.
-This ensures you always have up-to-date information about your workflows.

-- __Comprehensive Details:__ Dive deep into each workflow run to examine job statuses, view individual step outputs, and inspect logs to troubleshoot or analyze build performance.

-- __Powerful Filtering:__ Easily filter workflow runs by branch, actor, event, and status, allowing you to quickly find the specific runs you need.
-Whether you’re looking for a run triggered by a specific person, on a particular branch, or based on a certain event type, Actionate makes it simple to narrow down your results.

-### View Comprehensive Workflow Run Details

-Actionate makes it easy to dive deep into the specifics of any workflow run.
-With detailed insights into each run, you can analyze performance, troubleshoot issues, or simply monitor the execution of your workflows—all directly from your JetBrains IDE.

-- __Job and Step Breakdown:__ See each job and its corresponding steps within a workflow run, with detailed information on each step’s status, logs, and execution time.

-- __Logs and Annotations:__ View logs for individual jobs and steps, along with any annotations that provide additional context, such as warnings, errors, or notices, making it easier to identify and address issues.

-- __Artifacts and Build Reports:__ Access and download artifacts generated during the workflow run, such as build outputs, test results, or reports.
-This allows you to examine the results in detail without leaving the IDE.

-- __Run Metadata:__ View and open key details such as commit, branch, pull request, and workflow file associated with a run.

-- __Interactive Log Navigation:__ Navigate logs easily with expandable log groups, log message color formatting (notice, warning, error), and the ability to open specific log lines directly in GitHub for further investigation.
-    - __Copy Link to Log Line:__ Copy the link to any specific log line in GitHub to easily share it with colleagues.
-      This ensures that everyone is looking at the same information, making collaboration and troubleshooting more efficient.

-- __View All Run Attempts:__ View comprehensive details for __all__ run attempts.

 ### Rerun Workflow Runs